CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

 - **/CE pull-ups**
 Placed on the **quiet side** away from USB switching.

-- Use **short dog-bones** and local tight vias to escape BGA pins while keeping L2 intact.
+- Use **dog-bone fan-out** and local tight vias to escape the BGA while keeping L2 intact.

 ---